 Section 4: Antimicrobial Stewardship Program Logistics (Self Study)

-Content in this section is available through 2 activities.
+Content in this section is available through one interactive activity and one module.

 The first activity is an antibiotic shortage simulation exercise entitled “Shortage Mitigation of Antibiotics in Real Time (SMART)”.